-(2) The tariffs to be charged by the designated airlines for carriage between the territories of the Contracting Parties shall be established at reasonable levels, due regard being paid to all relevant factors, including the interests of users, cost of operation, reasonable profit and market considerations.
-The designated airlines may consult together or, if they so wish, with other airlines about tariff proposals, but shall not be required to do so before filing a proposed tariff.
+(1) The tariffs to be charged by the designated airlines for carriage between the territories of the two Contracting Parties shall be established at reasonable levels due regard being paid to all relevant factors, including the interests of users, cost of operation, reasonable profit and market considerations.
+The aeronautical authorities of both countries shall not require their airlines to consult other airlines before filing for approval tariffs for services covered by the following provisions.